ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 Selects the solid element within given selection and deselects the shell elements.

 * **Parameters:**
-  - selection : The selection to update.
+  - selection: The selection to update.
 Can be given as string ‘sel0’ - ‘sel5’.
 * **Return:**
   Number of selected solid elements.